[This post originally appeared here in April 2018. It has been expanded upon, revised, and updated to reflect more recent information.]

 These CFCs and HCFC refrigerants are ozone-depleting substances (ODS) and can damage the ozone layer if released into the environment.
 In addition, CFC and HCFC substances are believed to be potent “greenhouse gases.”

 Fortunately, most refrigerators and freezers made after 1995 contain ozone-friendly hydrofluorocarbon (HFC) refrigerants.
 This is true for window air-conditioning units and dehumidifiers manufactured since 2010, as well.

 Even so, appliances containing these refrigerants still need to be disposed of properly since HFCs are also considered to be greenhouse gases.

 Refrigerator recycling is a great option.
-Here's why:
+And there are several reasons why.

-Approximately 98% of all materials from your refrigerator and/or freezer are recycled, all harmful chemicals are safely disposed of and almost nothing goes to a landfill.
+Approximately 98 percent of all the materials from your refrigerator are recyclable.
+Almost all of it!
+And with proper recycling, all the harmful chemicals are safely disposed of and almost nothing goes to a landfill.

 According to one manufacturer,

 Approximately eleven million refrigerators are disposed of annually in the U.S., and only a fraction has the insulating foam in their walls and doors recycled.
 While 90 percent of used refrigerators in the U.S. are shredded for their metal, the remaining foam and other materials are typically crushed — releasing greenhouse gases into the atmosphere — and sent to a landfill.

 But guaranteeing proper disposal and recycling can prevent that and ensure a more eco-friendly way of getting rid of your old refrigerator.